Audi A4 Avant interior

 If you don’t like Audi’s own sat nav you can use your phone’s navigation and media-streaming apps through the infotainment screen instead using the standard-fit Apple CarPlay and Android Auto mirroring features.

-The A4 Avant’s party-piece is the optional 12.3-inch Virtual Cockpit system.
+The Audi A4 Avant’s party-piece is the optional 12.3-inch Virtual Cockpit system.
 It costs £250 across the range and replaces conventional analogue instruments with a gorgeous high-resolution screen.
-It can display a combination of digital dials and sat-nav directions right in your eye-line and makes the A4 Avant feel far more futuristic than the 3 Series Touring or C-Class Estate.
+It can display a combination of digital dials and sat-nav directions right in your eye-line and makes the Audi A4 Avant feel far more futuristic than the 3 Series Touring or C-Class Estate.

 Hand over £1,395 for the Technology Pack and you get both the Virtual Cockpit screen and a second larger 8.3-inch infotainment display.
 It also comes with an upgraded computer processor to help display high-resolution Google maps without any infuriating delays or long loading times.

-Entry-level SE models get an eight-speaker stereo while Sport versions and above get a beefier 10-speaker system.
+Entry-level SE cars get an eight-speaker stereo while Sport versions and above get a beefier 10-speaker system.
 Both are reasonably loud and clear but the optional 19-speaker Bang & Olufsen system has them both licked for crisp treble and clear rattle-free bass notes.
 It will set you back an extra £1,295 however.